serial-hugger/map-builder/README.md

 <h3>Steps</h3>
 <ol>
   <li>Clone the repo and open it.</li>
-  <li>Delete the "Migrations" folder from the MapBuilder.Data project.</li>
+  <li>Delete the "Migrations" folder from the MapBuilder.Data project if it is there.</li>
   <li>(Optional) If you ran the app previously and want a clean database, delete the file "cells.db" located in "C:\Users\%USER%\AppData\Local" on Windows or "/home/%USER%/.local/share/" on Linux.</li>
   <li>Right click MapBuilder.Data and open it in the terminal.</li>
   <li>Run the command "dotnet ef migrations add InitialCreate".</li>